kzadorAT/ApexOrchestrator/README.md

 MIT—use it, tweak it, Pi it.

 *Built with ❤️ on a Pi 5.
 Questions?
-Ping @yourhandle.
-May your embeddings cluster tightly and your loops never infinite.*
+Ping @AndreBuckingham on X. May your embeddings cluster tightly and your loops never infinite.*